Helen Taylor (feminist): Political activism

 A zealous advocate of the reform of the industrial schools, Taylor, Elizabeth Surr and Florence Fenwick Miller brought to public notice in 1882 certain scandals imputed to St. Paul's Industrial School.
-Thomas Scrutton owned the school, food intended for the boys was diverted to the governor and the staff, the boys were not clothed or fed well, there was excessive punishments including manacles and handcuffs.
-Taylor accused Scrutton of taking some of the money and for being responsible for the deaths of boys at the St Paul's school.
+Amongst the failings, food intended for the boys was diverted to the governor and the staff, the boys were not clothed or fed well (or at all); punishments were excessive, including manacles and handcuffs.

+The school was funded by Thomas Scrutton (father of T. E. Scrutton), member of the London School Board and chairman of its industrial schools sub-committee.
+Taylor publicly accused Scrutton of taking some of the money and for being responsible for the deaths of boys at the St Paul's school.
 The home secretary instituted an inquiry, and the school was ordered to be closed.
-In June 1882, Thomas Scrutton, a member of the school board and chairman of its industrial schools sub-committee, brought an action for libel against Taylor.
-Sir Henry Hawkins was the judge, Sir Edward Clarke was Taylor's counsel, Sir Charles Russell, afterwards Lord Russell of Killowen, was for the plaintiff.
+In June 1882, Thomas Scrutton brought an action for libel against Taylor, with Sir Charles Russell, afterwards Lord Russell of Killowen, acting as his counsel.
+(Taylor was represented by Sir Edward Clarke.)
 On the fourth day, 30 June, Taylor's case broke down on the plea of justification, and she paid the plaintiff £1,000 by consent.
-The judge acknowledged Taylor's public spirit and exonerated her from any personal malice.
-The actions brought about a reform of the London industrial schools.
-Scrutton had to resign as chair and later as a member of the school board.
+The judge, Sir Henry Hawkins, acknowledged Taylor's public spirit and exonerated her from any personal malice.
+The actions brought about Scrutton's resignation and a reform of the London industrial schools.

 At the same time, Taylor threw herself with equal energy into political agitation.
 Taylor was active in opposition to the Irish coercion policy of the liberal government of 1880 to 1885, and was one of the most energetic supporters of the English branch of the Irish Ladies' Land League, frequently presiding at its meetings both in England and Ireland.
 Anna Parnell, Irish nationalist and younger sister of Irish Nationalist leader, Charles Stewart Parnell, was often Taylor's guest.
 The causes of land nationalisation and the taxation of land values powerfully appealed to Taylor.
 Taylor became a leading member of the Land Reform Union, and of the League for Taxing Land Values, addressing in their behalf large audiences, chiefly of working men, both in England and Ireland.
 Taylor's enthusiasm for land nationalisation brought her the acquaintance of Henry George, the American promoter of the policy.
 He stayed at Taylor's house in South Kensington in 1882.
 In his opinion she was "one of the most intelligent women I ever met, if not the most intelligent".